Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes

-By definition \ref{C_Poisson}, the behavior of the Poisson component of the field $\Xi_\Psi$ is encoded by the constants $\B^n_\Psi$, (\ref{B}).
+By definition \ref{C_Poisson}, the behavior of the Poisson component of the field $\Xi_\Psi$ is encoded by the coefficients $\B^n_\Psi$, (\ref{B}).
 In the remainder of this section, we will compute the generating function of the sequence $\B^n_\Psi$ and prove proposition~\ref{thm:MNS_property}.
-We start by a combinatorial lemma and a definition.
+We start by a combinatorial lemma.

 \begin{proposition} For any $z,w\in\C$ such that $\left|w(e^{(1+w)z}-1)\right|< |1+w|,$ \end{proposition}

 \proof By equation (\ref{b}),